DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/remoteOperations.md

         take: 20
     }

-[note]If you use [local stores](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/) in the PivotGridDataSource, disable the `remoteOperations` property to ensure that usage scenarios works properly.
+[note]If you use [local stores](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/) (ArrayStore or LocalStore) in the PivotGridDataSource, disable the `remoteOperations` property to ensure that usage scenarios works properly.

 The server should return an array of data objects.
 It may contain a single object if this object reflects the entire data structure.